Sycamore seed poisoning

 Also, if mowing such pastures then collect and dispose of the cut grass and seedlings.
 Pastures contaminated with sycamore material should not be used to produce hay, haylage or silage as research has found that seeds and seedlings present in bales after six to eight months storage still contained appreciable amounts of HGA2.

 The condition has progressed from a sporadic condition to more frequent large outbreaks throughout Europe.
-Climate change may have increased sycamore tree seed production, seed dispersal by weather or toxin concentrations in seeds.
+Climate change may have increased sycamore tree seed and seedling production, seed dispersal by weather or toxin concentrations in seeds.
 It is also possible that increasing awareness of the disease has resulted in increasing reporting rather than an increased incidence.

 References